fraser29/autorthanc/README.md

 A docker container based off **NGINX + Orthanc + Postgres** including python based automation for downloading studies based on prescribed rules.

-> [!IMPORTANT]
-> This package is currently undergoing frequent development and testing.
-Please check back regularly for version updates.

 ## Base Docker

 Docker based infrastructure for Orthanc (with postgres).